acbilson/chaos-content/posts/recommendations/frampton-color-accounting.md

 Frampton and Robilliard's [Color Accounting](https://www.coloraccounting.com/books.html) revolutionized the way I conceive of the flow of capital.
 Their imagery and definitions exposed me to the fascinating business story that the movement of capital tells and how double-entry accounting documents that story with precision and simplicity.

 If you have any responsibility for a budget, this book will equip you to understand the essence of accounting and the accounting reports you need to evaluate your business.
 If you keep a home budget and find that basic tools aren't giving you a confident view of your spending and financial forecast, this is your introduction to a better way.
-It's the best primer I've discovered for double-entry accounting ([Frampton and Robilliard](#citations)).
+It's the best primer I've discovered for double-entry accounting {{< cite name="Frampton and Robilliard" >}}.

 # Tool Suggestion - ledger-cli